theovassiliou/doctrans-framework/doc/adr/0009-tests-for-all-framework-functionality.md

 ## Context

-DTA is a framework that evolves over time.
-We might break things, we might improve things.
+DTA is a framework that evolves.
+We might break things we might improve things.
 Tests might help us to define the current status.

 ## Decision